Is car leasing worth it? Use these 5 decision-making factors to find out

 There’s a lot of research involved in buying a car; you want to make sure you get a vehicle that you want to own.
 This can make the process longer and a more considered buy than leasing a car.

 However, if you have plenty of time to pick your car, you may want to consider buying.
-It all depends on what you want your vehicle for.
+Of course, it all depends on what you want your vehicle for.

 How long does it take to lease a car?